SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     |                 | maxmemory-policy allkeys-lru |

-> If the custom values do not display as shown, double-check the 'example-redis-config.yaml' file for accuracy and reapply it with 'kubectl apply -f example-redis-config.yaml'.
+> If the custom values do not display as shown, double-check the `example-redis-config.yaml` file for accuracy and reapply it with `kubectl apply -f example-redis-config.yaml'.
 You can also view the full ConfigMap file [here](https://github.com/SteveUseful/ShopifyExampleDevDoc/blob/shopify-style-updates/content/en/examples/pods/config/example-redis-config.yaml).

-### Step 7: Verify redis configuration with `redis-cli`
+### Step 7: Verify redis configuration with redis-cli

 To verify that the Redis configuration has been correctly applied, connect to the Redis CLI in your Redis Pod.

-1. Access the Redis CLI:
+1. Access the `Redis CLI`:

    **Terminal**
     ```shell